rouven0/TruckSimulatorBot/guide/driving.md

 **Special buttons**
 <:ts_gas:859857979619541022> will refill your truck

+**Job buttons**
+_New Job_ will get you a new Job that you will have to do to get payed _Show Job_ will show you your current Job if you have one

 **Notice:**
 When you are inactive for more than 15 minutes your truck will be stopped.